camilotejeiro/camilotejeiro.github.io/_posts/2019-05-01-analog-circuit-design-1-class-resources.md

 ---
-title: 'ACD1: Analog Circuit Design I -- Class Resources'
+title: 'Analog Circuit Design I -- Class Resources'
 ---

 These learning resources are to be kept for reference to describe class projects completed during my